angyn3/ReadME-Generator/output/Readme.md

 # undefined
 ## Description
-To generate a ReadMe document
+To assist with making a ReadMe document a lot quicker

 ## Deployed Application URL
 undefined